magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.4.1.
 Location of API interfaces

 6.4.1.1.
 Service contract interfaces SHOULD be placed in separate API modules.
-All other modules will depend on the API module, while implementations could be easily swapped via `di.xml`.
-API modules must have `Api` suffix in their names.
+The other modules will depend on the API module, and implementations could be easily swapped via `di.xml`.
+API module namess must end with the `Api` suffix.
 For example, if a module is named `MyModule`, its APIs SHOULD be declared in a module named `MyModuleApi`.

 6.4.1.2.
-Service interfaces which should be exposed as web APIs MUST be placed under the `MyModuleApi/Api` directory.
+Service interfaces that should be exposed as web APIs MUST be placed under the `MyModuleApi/Api` directory.
 Service data interfaces MUST be placed under `MyModuleApi/Api/Data`.
 Directories under `MyModuleApi/Api` SHOULD NOT be nested.

 6.4.1.3.
-All other APIs, including explicit extension points like Chain or Composite implementations, MUST be placed under `MyModuleApi/Model`.
+All other APIs, including explicit extension points such as Chain or Composite implementations, MUST be placed under `MyModuleApi/Model`.

 6.4.2.
 Service Interface Structure

 6.4.2.1.
-Methods that have similar MUST serve similar purposes across different services, but they still MAY have different signatures.
+Methods that have similar names MUST serve similar purposes across different services, but they still MAY have different signatures.

 6.4.2.2.
-Service contracts SHOULD NOT be used for read scenarios on the storefront, GraphQL SHOULD be used for storefront scenarios instead.
+Service contracts SHOULD NOT be used for read scenarios on the storefront.
+Instead, GraphQL SHOULD be used for storefront scenarios.
 Check out [web API technical vision]({{ page.baseurl }}/coding-standards/technical-vision/webapi.html) for more details.

 6.4.2.3.
 Each service interface SHOULD declare a single public method.
-An interface name SHOULD reflect the task/action to be performed.
+An interface name SHOULD reflect the task or action to be performed.
 For example, `Magento\InventoryApi\Api\StockSourceLinksDeleteInterface::execute(array $links)`.
-The only exception is a Repository API which MAY be added for convenience and MUST be limited to singular CRUD operations and `getList($searchCriteria)`.
+The only exception is a Repository API, which MAY be added for convenience and MUST be limited to singular CRUD operations and `getList($searchCriteria)`.

 6.4.3.
 Service Method Signature